 Can anyone walk down Kensington Palace Gardens?

 Although Kensington Palace Gardens has gated security for vehicle access, it’s fine to walk or cycle down the street.
 The road is owned by the Crown Estate, with vehicles only allowed access if they have a valid security pass.
-The half-mile long street provides a scenic and convenient route between the bustling Notting Hill Gate and Bayswater Road to the north and Kensington High Street to the south.
+The half-mile long Billionaire’s Row provides a scenic and convenient route between the bustling Notting Hill Gate and Bayswater Road to the north and Kensington High Street to the south.

 Read more

-Who lives where in Kensington Palace Gardens?
+Who lives in Kensington Palace Gardens?

+So, who lives in Kensington Palace Gardens?
 While the properties along this storied and famously pricey street are uniformly gorgeous, they broadly fall into three categories – royal residences, diplomatic embassies and the not-so-humble homes of the fabulously wealthy.

 It’s partly for this reason that Kensington Palace Gardens has remained top of the average price list for so long.
 Streets that attract a reputation for being desired by the rich and famous set themselves up for future price hikes.
 Just being on ‘the street’ with neighbours like these is a status symbol all of its own.

 Combine this with the fact that such properties so rarely come onto the market, and you’ve got a street name adding millions to the asking price.
 This isn’t a new phenomenon, Kensington Palace Garden was known as ‘Millionaire’s Row’ all the way back in 1860.
 Over the last 160 years, the millionaires have become billionaires as the allure of the street has steadily grown.
+Hence the current nickname: Billionaire’s Row.

 Kensington Palace: Next-Generation Royalty